Therapy. Psychodynamic. Relational. Embodied.

 Psychodynamic Psychotherapy

-Psychodynamic psychotherapy is a very particular kind of therapeutic support, one in which we focus not on your symptoms, diagnosis, and other labels, but instead on what it’s like to be you.
+In psychodynamic psychotherapy, we focus not on your symptoms or diagnosis, but instead on what it’s like to be you.
 We will think together about:

-Psychodynamic psychotherapy provides a space for you to consider yourself, in all the ways we can imagine and probably some we can’t, and a space to be witnessed in the process.
-This is a very specific type of relationship, one in which your wellbeing and life are the total focus of our time.
-Psychodynamic psychotherapy emphasizes the importance of the relationship between the therapist and client, and uses what we learn in relationship with each other to help us understand more about you.
+Psychodynamic psychotherapy provides a space for you to consider yourself and a space to be witnessed in the process.
+This is a very specific relationship, one in which your wellbeing and life are the total focus of our time.
+I will emphasize the importance of our relationship, and uses what we learn to help us understand more about you.

-Through psychodynamic psychotherapy, we can work on any number of challenges you might be experiencing, but we won’t simply be talking about symptoms and doing worksheets.
-We will be looking for, and finding, the wholeness of who you are.
+Through psychodynamic psychotherapy, we will be looking for, and finding, the wholeness of who you are.

 How It Works